lonelybud/YimMenuV2/README.md

 - State: No setting will be saved to disc.
 - Folder: This menu creates different folder so it will not interfere with yim menu folder.
-- Lobbies & players: Only recommended to play with modders.
+- Lobbies & players: Multiplayer code removed.
+Play alone in private lobby.
+Play missions alone.
 - Features: Only few features exist.
 - Lua: No support.
 Do hard code.
 - Language: Only english